 Raynaud’s disease is another condition that causes cold hands and feet.
 Raynauds typically triggers when there is cold weather and the body overreacts and starts to disrupt the blood supply to your extremities.
 It can however also be caused by stress.

-Finding ways to prevent Raynauds triggering or increasing blood flow is always a better solution.
-We have plenty of solutions that you can use to help keep your hands and feet warm further on in this article.
+Finding ways to prevent Raynauds from triggering or increasing blood flow is always a better solution.

 Diabetes and Cold Feet